 - Indiana (that’s me)

 I would encourage you to get involved in the online early childhood education community.
-As you can see here, it is a great way to find new opportunities and ideas for your class as well as meet other dedicated early childhood educators!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+As you can see here, it is a great way to find new opportunities and ideas for your class as well as meet other dedicated early childhood educators!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!